lyrixx/xavierbriand.net/freegli.rst

 The v2 is currently under development.
 It will be powered by Symfony2 [#sf2]_ PHP framework and PostgreSQL database (with Pomm [#pomm]_ component).
 This new version will be able to scale up with the constant increase of success of our service.

-You can find some of my work under MIT licence on Github:
+You can find some of my work under MIT license on Github:

 * `APNs`_ component
 * `FreegliAPNSBundle`_ for Symfony2